 Dopamine Addiction: How Addicts Are at the Whim of Pleasure Chemicals

 In pop-culture, dopamine is the media-hyped brain chemical responsible for your addiction to gambling, cake, sex, drugs, love and rock and roll.
 It seems straightforward: do something pleasurable, get that hit of feel-good dopamine.
 When it fades, do it again, then again.
 No wonder the phrase dopamine addiction exists.
-Are addicts really at the whim of pleasure chemicals?

 In reality, the role of dopamine addiction in drug or alcohol abuse is more complicated.
 Let’s explore what dopamine addiction is, how it affects the brain, and, crucially, what you can do about it.

 Dopamine isn’t a pleasure chemical